JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 To summarize:

 > WithConstraints is essential when we need to know the available size during the composition, and can't just use the default layout or write a custom one instead.

+So, once we understand all this, it's a very good time to dig into `WithContraints` sources 🎉

 ### 🕵️‍♀️ Digging into sources